ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF4-v1/README.md

-# KakuteF4 AIO Flight Controller
+# KakuteF4 V1 AIO/non-AIO Flight Controller

-The [KakuteF4 AIO](http://www.holybro.com/product/47) is a flight controller produced by [Holybro](http://www.holybro.com).
+The [KakuteF4 V1 AIO](http://www.holybro.com/product/47) is a flight controller produced by [Holybro](http://www.holybro.com).

+Note this firmware works with both the AIO and non-AIO editions of the Kakute F4 V1.

 ## Features